 - Empty, clean, and refill your hydroponic nutrient reservoir every two weeks.

 Clean the entire hydroponic system after harvesting crops.

 Choosing Your Crops for Hydroponic Gardening

 If you’re a newbie to the world of hydroponic gardening or only have enough space for a very small system, it’s best to start with the plants that are easiest to grow in this method.
 As a general rule, plants with shallow root systems do very well in hydroponic grow systems.
 Consider a hydroponic herb garden of dill, basil, oregano, cilantro, and/or parsley.
 Leafy greens are also great choices: Lettuce of all types, kale, chard, watercress, and spinach are all healthy, tasty, and easy to grow.

 Using Grow Lights

 As hydroponic systems are usually indoors, one of the most basic requirements is light.
 For almost all hydroponic gardeners, grow lights are necessary for maintaining a healthy garden.

 There are several different types of bulbs used as hydroponic grow lights, but for the beginner with a relatively small budget, fluorescent tubes are a great choice.
-For a large garden, you’ll want full-length fluorescent grow lights in the 6500K range.
+For a large garden, you’ll want full-length fluorescent grow lights in the 6500K range, like this Fluorescent Grow Light, $51.99 on Amazon.
 For smaller gardens, however, or if you aim to save money, compact fluorescent bulbs provide lots of light and are easy to use.
 You’ll need to direct the light towards your hydroponic seedlings with a plastic or metal grow light reflector or shield.

 Serious hydroponic gardeners with large setups and big budgets typically choose LED grow lights or high-intensity discharge (HID) lights, but these are considerably more expensive than fluorescent bulbs.